Getting Started with Limnoria/Supybot

 <supybot> user: (config list <group>) -- Returns the configuration variables available under the given configuration <group>.
 If a variable has values under it, it is preceded by an '@' sign.

-Anytime your bot tells you that a given command is defined in several plugins, you’ll want to use this syntax (“plugin command”) to disambiguate which plugin’s command you wish to call.
-For instance, if you wanted to call the Config plugin’s list command, then you’d need to say:
+Anytime your bot tells you that a given command is defined in several plugins, you’ll need to use this “plugin command” syntax to choose which plugin’s command you wish to call.
+For instance, if you wanted to call the Config plugin’s list command, then you’d need to run:

 <user> supybot: config list